heymeepo/morpeh.oneframe/README.md

 ```

 Oneframe component will also be deleted at the end of the frame, but not the entity in this case.

+MultiWords are not supported.
+Works only with World.Default

 ## License